PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-03-01-core-weekly-week-9.md

 ## Installer

- * [5127](https://github.com/PrestaShop/PrestaShop/pull/5127): delete cache files on reinstallation, by @michaelandrieu.
+ * [5127](https://github.com/PrestaShop/PrestaShop/pull/5127): delete cache files on reinstallation, by @mickaelandrieu.

 ### Test

- * [5094](https://github.com/PrestaShop/PrestaShop/pull/5094): added tests for theme validator, by @michaelandrieu.
+ * [5094](https://github.com/PrestaShop/PrestaShop/pull/5094): added tests for theme validator, by @mickaelandrieu.

 See all the PRs merged into the codebase since the last Core Weekly [here](https://github.com/PrestaShop/PrestaShop/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+merged%3A2016-02-29..2016-03-06+).